j50n/deno-proc/README.md

 using `proc` should be obvious and easy to read.
 I want the documentation to cover both what can and can't be done like `bash`, with examples and recipes.

+## Notes

+I would love to have something where close is automatic.
+I might experiment with the garbage collector later, but for now, I just want to have something where I can control what it happening.
+Document with examples.

 ## documentation

 ```bash